What Is PSTN – A Complete Guide To The Public Phone Network

 While the PSTN has been a reliable system, it is being phased out due to its limitations and the availability of more advanced technologies.
 Many countries, including New Zealand, Australia, and the United Kingdom, have already set deadlines for the complete decommissioning of their PSTN infrastructure.

-History of the PSTN
+The History Of PSTN

 The roots of the PSTN go back to the late 1800s when inventors Alexander Graham Bell and Elisha Gray developed the first usable telephones.
 These early telephones used copper wires and could only communicate point-to-point.